MikeWorldYt/ANT-system/README.md

 <img src="https://github.com/MikeWorldYt/ANT-on-the-system/assets/118069844/4c090700-6138-4a5f-bc90-49b3c896d0b8" alt="ILL_pictures_04" width="350"></div>

-> 🛈 Is inside of your main category selectioned;
+Is inside of your main category selectioned;

+> [!TIP]
-For each folder add an incremental enumeration with two digits, followed by a '.', followed by the Categories Name
+> For each folder add an incremental enumeration with two digits, followed by a dot, followed by the Categories Name

 **Usage Suggestions:**